Skip to main content

 How do I know if I am applying minoxidil correctly?

-It is recommended to concentrate on the areas that are balding or thinning and massage the solution into the scalp so that the solution can be absorbed into the hair follicles.
-Never apply the solution directly to the hair shaft and wait for it to dry.
+It is recommended to concentrate on the areas that are balding or thinning and apply minoxidil to the scalp so that the solution can be absorbed into the hair follicles.
+Never apply minoxidil directly to the hair shaft where it is not likely to be absorbed.

 Does tingling mean minoxidil is working?